The best silk pillowcases, hair wraps and more to splurge on for better skin and hair

 … and not just for complete darkness!

-Eye masks are a godsend for those who can't fall asleep easily.
-It keeps the artificial light out of your peepers (so that it won't mess with your circadian rhythm) and may be even more useful than blackout curtains and the like.
-Research has also found that wearing eye masks to bed can promote better quality sleep through the night.
+Eye masks are a godsend for those who can’t fall asleep easily.
+It keeps the artificial light out of your peepers (so that it doesn’t mess with your circadian rhythm) and may even be more useful than blackout curtains and the like.
+Plus, you can use your silk eye mask to curl your lashes overnight with a little careful manoeuvring!

-But silk eye masks don't have to be reserved for vacations or overnight flights—face it, we might as well use it at home right now while we tide through this CMCO.
-If you're the sort who sleeps face down (we aren't judging), wearing a silk mask can prevent friction between your skin and pillowcase, possibly reducing the appearance of wrinkles around the eyes.
+But silk eye masks don’t have to be reserved for vacations or overnight flights—if you’re the sort who sleeps face down (we aren’t judging), wearing a silk mask can prevent friction between your skin and pillowcase, possibly reducing the appearance of wrinkles around the eyes.

-For more stories on body & wellness, click here.
+For more stories on body and wellness, click here.